Tswana people: Bophuthatswana

 The Bophuthatswana Territorial Authority was created in 1961, and in June 1972 Bophuthatswana was declared a self-governing state.
 On 6 December 1977 this 'homeland' was granted independence by the South African government.
 Bophuthatswana's capital city was Mmabatho and 99% of its population was Tswana speaking.
 In March 1994, Bophuthatswana was placed under the control of two administrators, Tjaart van der Walt and Job Mokgoro.
 The small, widespread pieces of land were reincorporated into South Africa on 27 April 1994.
 Bophuthatswana now forms part of the North West, Free State, Northern Cape, and Gauteng provinces.

 Dynasties and tribe

 Botswana

 The republic of Botswana (formerly the British protectorate of Bechuanaland) is named for the Tswana people.
-The country's eight major tribes/clans speak Tswana, which is also called Setswana.
+The country's eight major tribes speak Tswana, which is also called Setswana.
 All have a traditional Paramount Chief, styled Kgosikgolo, who is entitled to a seat in the Ntlo ya Dikgosi (an advisory body to the country's Parliament).
-The Tswana dynasties are all related.
 A person who lives in Botswana is a Motswana and the plural is Batswana.
-The three main branches of the Tswana tribe formed during the 17th century.
-Three brothers, Kwena, Ngwaketse and Ngwato, broke away from their father, Chief Malope, to establish their own tribes in Molepolole, Kanye and Serowe, probably in response to drought and expanding populations in search of pasture and arable land.

-The principal Tswana tribes/clans are the:
+The principal Tswana tribes are the: